Army Ranger Wing: History

 In the late 1960s, the Defence Forces established 'Special Assault Groups' (SAG) in the Army to meet security challenges on the border with Northern Ireland.
 A number of Army officers attended the United States Army Ranger School in Fort Benning, Georgia who returned to conduct Army Ranger courses in Ireland with the first held in 1969.
 Among its founding officers was later-to-be Chief of Staff Lieutenant General Dermot Earley.
 Special Assault Groups were formed comprising 40 Rangers trained in all arms, engineering and ordnance techniques.

-By the mid 1970s, the Defence Forces had over 300 Rangers who conducted support operations on the request of the Garda Síochána.
+By the mid-1970s, the Defence Forces had over 300 Rangers who conducted support operations on the request of the Garda Síochána.
 Students on these courses were selected from among all ranks and units of the Army, Naval Service and Air Corps.
 The courses improved standards of physical endurance, marksmanship, individual military skills and small unit tactics.
-In December 1977, the Garda Síochána formed a counter terrorist unit named the Special Task Force (STF) to operate in border regions that was later to become the Emergency Response Unit.
+In December 1977, the Garda Síochána formed a counter-terrorist unit named the Special Task Force (STF) to operate in border regions that was later to become the Emergency Response Unit.

-Following an assessment of the SAG, and Rangers receiving training from the M-Squadron, an elite counter-terrorism (CT) branch of the Royal Netherlands Marine Corps, in 1978 it was decided to consolidate the Rangers into a new special forces unit with a counter terrorist capability following an increase in international and national terrorism, such as the 1972 Munich massacre in Germany (then West Germany) and a number of hostage-takings by the Provisional IRA (such as the Balcombe Street siege).
+Following an assessment of the SAG, and Rangers receiving training from the M-Squadron, an elite counter-terrorism (CT) branch of the Royal Netherlands Marine Corps, in 1978 it was decided to consolidate the Rangers into a new special forces unit with a counter-terrorist capability following an increase in international and national terrorism, such as the 1972 Munich massacre in Germany (then West Germany) and a number of hostage-takings by the Provisional IRA (such as the Balcombe Street siege).

 The Army Ranger Wing (ARW) was formally established, in accordance with the Defence Act, by Government order on 16 March 1980.
 The ARW received its colours in 1981; Black, Red and Gold, signifying Secrecy, Risk and Excellence.
 In 1991, the ARW was granted permission to wear the Green beret.

 In April 2017, it was reported that there had been no increase in the strength of the ARW despite the 2015 White Paper's aim to considerably increase the strength of the unit.

 On 16 January 2022, there were recommendations made for some ARW operators to be based in Cork to work alongside their colleagues in the Naval Service in improving its maritime anti-terrorism capabilities.
-On 31 January 2022, the ex-ARW operator turned politician Cathal Berry said that he backs proposals to potentially rename the unit as the Ireland's Special Operations Force.
+In January 2022, the ex-ARW operator turned politician Cathal Berry said that he backed proposals to rename the unit as the 'Ireland Special Operations Force' (ISOF).